Axlefublr/glaza/README.md

 4. The link to where you watch (stream) the show
 5. The link to where you *download* the show

 Both the episode and link are separated for streaming / downloading this way, so that you can track both of those separately.
 This is mostly useful with the `watch` and `save` subcommands, that let you open the next episode to either watch, or download.

 Only the show title is required, every other property is optional.
 For example: if you don't need the link functionality, you can just use glaza to track the episodes.
 Additionally, whenever a download link is expected but you don't have one set, the streaming link will be used as a fallback.
 The opposite is true as well.
 So you only really need to set both if you plan to both stream and download a show, on different websites.

 `watched.txt` contains a list of all the shows you finished watching, or dropped, with timestamps.
 New shows appear in this list thanks to `finish` and `drop` subcommands.

 `watch-later.txt` contains a list of shows you plan to watch.
 You can use `add` to add new shows, and `discard` to remove shows from that list.
 The `wl` will just print the contents of this file, letting you view what shows you plan to watch.

 A lot of subcommands take `show` as an argument.
 `watch`, `save`, `plink`, `pdlink`, `remove`, `episode`, `save`, `link`, `discard` — all assume that the show already exists.
 The show argument is a pattern that is searched for in the show titles of current.yml (or watch-later.txt, if you use the --grab flag in one of: `start`, `finish`, `drop`) in this order:
 1. Case sensitive exact match.
 2. Case insensitive exact match.
 3. Case insensitive substring match.
 4. Case sensitive substring match.
 If after these steps no show matches, or too many shows match (more than one) — an error is printed, instead of doing anything.

 `glaza` supports git with the `--git` flag.
 Whenever you execute a subcommand that writes to one of the data files, if you use the `--git` flag, a commit will be automatically created for you.
 The commit messages are different per subcommand, and usually use the show title + extra information to make the git log more useful and searchable.
 The data directory is automatically `git init`ed if it isn't already.
 This functionality is most useful for backing up your tracking and sharing it by uploading it to a git remote.

 Usage: glaza [OPTIONS] <COMMAND>

 Commands:
-  shows     List all the shows you're currently watching, with their episode information [aliases: s] watch     Print the next episode's link.
+shows     List all the shows you're currently watching, with their episode information
+          [aliases: s]
+watch     Print the next episode's link.
           This works by appending the watched episode numer + 1 onto the link.
           This won't work if a number appended on the link doesn't result in that episode's url [aliases: next, go, w] save      Print the next download link.
           Works the same as the `watch` subcommand, except the `saved` episode is appended instead [aliases: install, i] plink     Print the episode link of a show.
-This is most useful for shows that don't support `watch` due to having non-standard urls pdlink    Print the download link of a show.
-This is most useful for shows that don't support `save` due to having non-standard urls episode   Set the episode you just watched [aliases: ep] download  Set the episode you just downloaded [aliases: dn] link      Update the episode link of a show.
+          This is most useful for shows that don't support `watch` due to having non-standard urls [aliases: ln] pdlink    Print the download link of a show.
+          This is most useful for shows that don't support `save` due to having non-standard urls [aliases: dln] episode   Set the episode you just watched
+          [aliases: ep]
+download  Set the episode you just downloaded
+          [aliases: dn]
+link      Update the episode link of a show.
 It will be used for the `watch` and `plink` subcommands.
-And also, as a fallback if you don't define a download link [aliases: ln] dlink     Update the download link of a show.
+          And also, as a fallback if you don't define a download link dlink     Update the download link of a show.
           It will be used for the `save` and `pdlink` subcommands.
           And also, as a fallback if you don't define an episode link start     Start a new show, putting it in your ‘currently watching’ list [aliases: new, n] finish    Finish a show, putting it in your watched list [aliases: f] drop      Drop a show, putting it in your watched list.
-The distinction from `finish` is that to the left of the show name in your watched list, there will be the `(dropped)` specifier.
-Also with the `--git` flag, the commit message will say "drop" instead of "finish" [aliases: d] remove    Remove a show from the list without putting it in your watched list.
-This is useful if you accidentally added a show you didn't mean to, possibly due to misspelling its title [aliases: rm, delete] add       Add a new show to your watch later list [aliases: later, a] discard   Remove a show from your watch later list [aliases: c] wl        Print the entire contents of your watch later file watched   Print the entire contents of your watched list [aliases: past] help      Print this message or the help of the given subcommand(s)
+          The distinction from `finish` is that to the left of the show name in your watched list, there will be the `(dropped at ep N)` specifier.
+          Where `N` is the latest episode that the show was on, defaulting to 0.
+          Also with the `--git` flag, the commit message will say "drop" instead of "finish".
+          The commit message also reflects the episode that the show was dropped on [aliases: d] remove    Remove a show from the list without putting it in your watched list.
+          This is useful if you accidentally added a show you didn't mean to, possibly due to misspelling its title
+          [aliases: rm, delete]
+add       Add a new show to your watch later list
+          [aliases: later, a]
+discard   Remove a show from your watch later list
+          [aliases: c]
+wl        Print the entire contents of your watch later file watched   Print the entire contents of your watched list
+          [aliases: past]
+help      Print this message or the help of the given subcommand(s)

 Options:
   -g, --git      If the action writes to a file, commit that change